sgangaprasath/sgangaprasath.github.io/sheet_morph.md

 ## Filament/Sheet morphologies

 Droplets transported through microfluidic devices are prone to interacting with boundary walls and the contents being polluted.
-A safe transport mechanism predicates a rigid covering for such small droplets.
+A safe transport mechanism predicates a solid covering for such small droplets.
 One way to achieve this is by covering the droplet using thin plastic sheets.
 Using elasticity theory we explore the phase-space of different shapes a sheet takes when in contact with a liquid droplet.
 The phase-space is rich with several instabilities which we understand using experiments and asymptotic calculations.

 ![wrapping.png]({{site.baseurl}}/wrapping.png)